Brand awareness: Importance of brand awareness

-Brand Equity
+Brand equity

 Brand equity is the sum of assets and liabilities relating to a brand, its name and logo, and the sum or difference is the value that is offered by the product or service or a company or the company's customers.
 For the assets and liabilities to have effect on brand equity, they have to be related to the name or logo of the brand.
 If the brand's name or logo changes, then, it can either have a positive or a negative impact on the assets and liabilities of the brand, with some of them getting transferred to the new name and logo.
 The brand equity stands on the assets and liabilities and it can differ from factor to factor such as, brand loyalty, brand name awareness, how a customer perceives the quality of a brand, and other proprietary assets such as patent and trademark.
+Research indicates that brand equity is a resource for a company to pull from strategically to connect with its consumer-base.

 Types of brand awareness

 Brand awareness is divided into two components: brand recall (also known as unaided recall or occasionally spontaneous recall) and brand recognition (also known as aided brand recall).
 These types of awareness operate in entirely different ways with important implications for marketing strategy and advertising.